engineyard/ey-docs/pages/ssh-install.md

 # Install a public key to an environment

-After a key is uploaded your Cloud account, it needs to be associated with one or more environments.
+After a key is uploaded your Engine Yard account, it needs to be associated with one or more environments.
 This ensures that instances contained within the environment have the ssh key installed and are accessible via an SSH client.